By Cynthia Owens, Senior Consultant at XPLANE

 When organizations visualize a new process, it accelerates understanding and alignment.
 People can see what they are supposed to do and how what they do fits into the big picture.
 When they have clarity, people can adapt to a new process faster and get it right the first time.

 Vision is the most dominant sense.
 It takes up half of our brain’s resources and handles over 80% of new information.
 And images trump words in both understanding and memory.
-We know from research on the Picture Superiority Effect that if people hear something, they remember only 10% after 3 days, but if that information is accompanied by visuals, people remember 55% more.
+We know from research on the Picture Superiority Effect that Ppople remember pictures better than words.

 Co-creation means designing the new process with key stakeholders, instead of getting experts to design it for them.
 When new processes are developed in a conference room by a small group of managers and a subject matter expert, many of the most important “expert” voices are shut out of the room.